TobiWan54/ModMail/README.md

 If you do not have a helper role in your server, set `helper_role_id` to the same value as `mod_role_id`.

 ## Dependancies
-Modmail requires the following Python packages to also be installed.
+Modmail requires Python 3.10+ as well as the following Python packages.

 ### bleach
 https://github.com/mozilla/bleach.
 This is available in PyPI, so can be easily installed with pip.
 The latest version that has been tested as working is `5.0.0`.